 It’s that time of year again.
 The time when students and PE teachers across the country come together to compete in one of the most connected and engaging physical assessments in the country.
-The IHT Spirit Challenge powered by adidas is a competition held every semester where students and teachers compete to win a number of prizes including funding for their school and adidas equipment and apparel.
+The IHT Spirit Challenge is a competition held every semester where students and teachers compete to win a number of prizes including funding for their school and equipment and apparel.
 This year, we’ve put together two separate challenges (Heart Rate and Attendance and a Twitter Post Sweepstakes) that will give everyone interested in healthy living an opportunity to enter and win.
-Last year, Kaitlyn Bloemer won the Spirit Challenge powered by adidas and recently did an interview with our founder Jen Ohlson.
+Last year, Kaitlyn Bloemer won the Spirit Challenge and recently did an interview with our founder Jen Ohlson.
 Kaitlyn’s Spirit Challenge tips to win it all are below.

 The biggest piece of advice I can offer is to motivate your students by instilling passion.
 This passion, combined with easy-to-use and engaging equipment led to our success in the Spirit Challenge.
 I explained the difference between the red, yellow and blue zones, which helped our students not only understand where they should be at to compete but also how important it is to have a healthy heart rate.
 During the challenge, I told them that it was fine to be in the yellow zone and that they were still benefiting their body and helping with winning the Challenge.
 A lot of students thought they were only “exercising” if they were in the red zone before we had our discussion.
 I was very passionate about the benefits and knowledge that the heart rate monitors can bring to educating yourself on exercising for your personal wellbeing.

 2. External Incentives